f2brossi/mininet-openstack/README.md

 # Vagrant machine with the latest version of mininet

-Provision a VM with ansible following
+Provision a VM with ansible to test midonet

 ## Requirements

 * Vagrant
-** Vagrant plugins: vagrant-libvirt vagrant-mutate
+	* Vagrant plugins: vagrant-libvirt vagrant-mutate
 * Ansible
 * Libvirt